Jordan-Carlen-1997/Tensorflow_Models/README.md

 ### 7. Book Rating Recommender System
 A Book Rating Recommender System built off the data from a Book-Crossing Dataset by the Institut für Informatik.

+### 8. GAN MNIST
+A Generative adversarial network for reading numbers from the MNIST dataset.